 - define environmental stewardship as the careful and responsible management of our environment.

 - identify the stages of the water cycle.

 - determine the need to sustain the quality of the world's water.

 - environmental stewardship: the careful and responsible management of our environment.

 - sustainability: a method of using resources so they are not damaged permanently (preserved for future generations)

 - What processes does the city or community use to purify the water?

 - Is safe drinking water a a want or a need?
 Why?

-Summarize for the students that polluted water affects us all now and in the future because water is a common resource we share with all people and animals.
+Polluted water affects us all now and in the future because water is a common resource we share with all people and animals.
 What we do locally ends up in the global water system.
 Water is never created; it is recycled and shared repeatedly.
-Water is a common resource and its quality must be sustained for teh common good.
+Water is a common resource and its quality must be sustained for the common good.

 Discuss and define environmental stewardship as the careful and responsible management of our environment.